Granville County Vehicle Impound Guide

 Where Is Your Car?

 The first step is determining where your vehicle was towed.
-Unfortunately, we don't have specific impound lot details for Granville County in our database just yet.
-However, you can easily find out.
+While we don't have a comprehensive list of every impound lot used by law enforcement in Granville County, there are reliable ways to find your car.

 How to Find Your Vehicle

-The fastest way to locate your vehicle is to contact the authorities involved in your arrest:
+The most efficient way to locate your vehicle is to check the paperwork from your arrest or contact the authorities involved:

 What You Need to Retrieve Your Vehicle